c-minz/Python-causets/README.md

 ## Currently under construction:
 1. Visualization of generic causets as (Hasse) diagrams
 2. Converting the causets to a causal or link matrix
-3. Generating causets from a data file (importing)
-4. Saving causets to a data file (exporting)

 ## Further development plans:
 1. Methods for spacetime reconstruction